SofEng-Coursework/Documentation/docs/source/userrequirements.rst

 User Requirements
 =================

-Queue Management - User Queue Controller
+Queue Management
 ---------------------------------------------

 The user should be able to join or leave a queue at any time.
 The user should be able to join a queue by scanning a QR code, scanning an NFC tag or remotely through the app.
 The user should be able to view their position in the queue and estimated wait time to manage their time more efficiently.

-Real-Time Notifications - Notification Service
+Real-Time Notifications
 ----------------------------------------------

 The user should receive update notifications about their queue status without constantly checking the app.
 The user may be notified either by text message, app notification or email, depending on their selected preference.

-User Experience - User Controllers and User GUI
+User Experience
 -----------------------------------------------

 The contents of the app should be displayed using simple sentences.